semagrow/kobe/docs/use/tune_network.md

 * A [Benchmark](../references/api.md#benchmark) for the benchmark you want to use in your experiment.

-We have already prepared several benchmarks and federator templates to use.
+We have already prepared several benchmarks to use.
 If you want to create a benchmark specification, check out [this guide](./create_benchmark.md).